 Snapshot: Anders Limpar

-We speak to the Swede about Everton, the FA Cup and becoming a manager.
+We speak to the Swede about lifting the FA Cup in 1995.

 Two years later he finally got his chance to run out at England's national stadium, though this time he was wearing the royal blue of Everton.

 Ninety-minutes later he was an FA Cup winner again, and this time he had made a telling contribution.
 The Swede ran relentlessly, helping the Toffees to a shock 1-0 victory over Alex Ferguson's all-conquering Manchester United side.

 evertonfc.com spoke to Limpar about his time at Everton and that famous day under the Twin Towers.

 Click here to see an enlarged version of this image

 [From top left to bottom right] Gary Ablett, Graham Stuart, John Ebrell, Gary Rowett, Joe Parkinson, Matt Jackson, Paul Rideout, Andy Hinchcliffe, Paul Holmes, Neil Moore, Jimmy Martin, Jimmy Gabriel, Duncan Ferguson, Vinny Samways, Jason Kearton, Neville Southall, Stephen Reeves, Tony Grant, Chris Priest, Willie Donachie, Les Helm, David Unsworth, Stuart Barlow, Barry Horne, Anders Limpar, Joe Royle, Dave Watson, David Burrows, Daniel Amokachi, Brett Angell.The Interview - Anders Limpar

 Looking back now, how do you remember your Everton career?